-- Portfolio Management Risk: If the strategies used and investments selected by the Fund's portfolio management team fail to produce the intended result, the Fund may not achieve its objective.
-As a result, the Fund may suffer losses or underperform other funds with the same investment objective or strategies, even in a favorable market. - Market Risk: The market values of securities will fluctuate, sometimes sharply and unpredictably, based on overall economic conditions, governmental actions or intervention, political developments and other factors.
+• Portfolio Management Risk: If the strategies used and investments selected by the Fund's portfolio management team fail to produce the intended result, the Fund may suffer losses or underperform other funds with the same investment objective or strategies, even in a favorable market.

+- Market Risk: The market values of securities will fluctuate, sometimes sharply and unpredictably, based on overall economic conditions, governmental actions or intervention, political developments and other factors.
 Prices of equity securities tend to rise and fall more dramatically than those of debt securities. - Equity Securities Risk: Equity securities, as well as equity-like securities such as convertible debt securities, may experience significant volatility.
 Such securities may fall sharply in response to adverse events affecting overall markets, a particular industry or sector, or an individual company's financial condition. - Industry and Sector Risk: Although the Fund does not employ an industry or sector focus, its exposure to specific industries or sectors will increase from time to time based on the portfolio management team's perception of investment opportunities.
 If the Fund overweights a single industry or sector relative to its benchmark index, the Fund will face an increased risk that the value of its portfolio will decrease because of events disproportionately affecting that industry or sector.
-Furthermore, investments in particular industries or sectors may be more volatile than the broader market as a whole. - Mid-Sized and Small Company Risk: Investments in mid-sized and small companies may involve greater risks than investments in larger, more established companies.
-As compared to larger companies, mid-sized and small companies may have limited management experience or depth, limited ability to generate or borrow capital needed for growth, and limited products or services, or operate in less established markets.
-Accordingly, mid-sized and small company securities tend to be more sensitive to changing economic, market, and industry conditions and tend to be more volatile and less liquid than equity securities of larger companies, especially over the short term.
-Mid-sized and small companies also may fall out of favor relative to larger companies in certain market cycles, causing the Fund to incur losses or underperform.
-The shares of mid-sized and small companies tend to trade less frequently than those of larger, more established companies, which can adversely affect the pricing of these securities and the ability to sell these securities in the future.
+Furthermore, investments in particular industries or sectors may be more volatile than the broader market as a whole. - Mid-Sized Company Risk: Investments in mid-sized companies may involve greater risks than investments in larger, more established companies.
+As compared to larger companies, mid-sized companies may have limited management experience or depth, limited ability to generate or borrow capital needed for growth, and limited products or services, or operate in less established markets.
+Accordingly, mid-sized company securities tend to be more sensitive to changing economic, market, and industry conditions and tend to be more volatile and less liquid than equity securities of larger companies, especially over the short term.
+Mid-sized companies also may fall out of favor relative to larger companies in certain market cycles, causing the Fund to incur losses or underperform.
+The shares of mid-sized companies may be less well-known and trade less frequently and in more limited volume than those of larger, more established companies, which can adversely affect the pricing of these securities and the ability to sell these securities in the future. - Value Investing Risk: The prices of value stocks may lag the stock market for long periods of time if the market fails to recognize the company's intrinsic worth.
+Value investing also is subject to the risk that a company judged to be undervalued may actually be appropriately priced or even overpriced.